Spanking the Monkey: Plot

-Feeling isolated, Ray turns to his mother and shares with her his recent sexual encounter with Toni, and she offers him sexual advice.
+Feeling isolated, Ray tells mother about his recent sexual encounter with Toni, and she offers him sexual advice.
 He later openly stares at his mother's body in the shower, increasing their physical intimacy.
-Just as things are escalating between Ray and his mother, Ray has an opportunity to leave his mother behind when his Aunt Helen offers to be Susan's caretaker.
+Just as things are escalating between them, Ray has an opportunity to leave his mother behind when his Aunt Helen offers to be Susan's caretaker.
 He excitedly prepares to leave the next day.
 Despite this, Ray and Susan have another sexual encounter after Helen annoys them both.
-This happens late at night and leads to Ray missing his bus the next day.
-Then, Ray's father informs him that he will no longer be able to pay for his university tuition causing Ray's concern about his future to increase.
+This happens late at night and causes Ray to miss his bus the next day.
+Then Ray's father tells him he can no longer pay Ray's college tuition, worsening Ray's concern about his future.

 Toni and Ray resume their sexual relationship and are kissing when Susan interrupts them.
 She slaps Toni, injuring her.
 Ray and Susan have a loud argument that quickly devolves into groping and kissing.
-Meanwhile, Toni flees and is comforted by her father who then confronts Ray; Susan flirts with Toni's father, distracting him from punishing Ray.
+Toni flees and is comforted by her father, who then confronts Ray; Susan flirts with Toni's father, distracting him from punishing Ray.

-Ray attempts to commit suicide by hanging himself from the bathroom door but Susan interrupts him.
-Frustrated, he complains that he can't achieve anything and attempts to initiate sexual contact with Susan.
-He kisses her passionately but then pulls back and attempts to strangle her to death, but then stops himself.
+Ray attempts to hang himself from the bathroom door but Susan interrupts him.
+Frustrated, he complains that he can't achieve anything and attempts to initiate sex with her.
+He kisses her passionately, then pulls back and attempts to strangle her, then stops himself.
 He accepts an invitation from his friends to hang out with them again, joining them near the river.
-After being provoked by one of his friends, he jumps off a cliff.
-Early the next morning, Ray is seen hitching a ride with a truck driver.
+After being provoked by one of them, he jumps off a cliff.
+Early the next morning, Ray hitches a ride from a truck driver.